Wander Franco Player Props: Rays vs. Athletics

 Wander Franco At The Plate

-- Among qualifying hitters, he ranks 12th in batting average, while his on-base percentage ranks 19th and he is 11th in slugging.
+- Among qualified hitters, he ranks 15th in batting average, while his on-base percentage ranks 27th and he is eighth in slugging.

-- In 83.3% of his games this season (five of six), Franco has picked up at least one hit, and in four of those games (66.7%) he recorded multiple hits.
+- In 85.7% of his games this year (six of seven), Franco has picked up at least one hit, and in four of those games (57.1%) he recorded multiple hits.

-- He has hit a home run in two of six games played this season, and in 7.4% of his plate appearances.
+- He has homered in 42.9% of his games this year, and 9.4% of his trips to the dish.

-- In four games this year (66.7%), Franco has picked up an RBI, including two games with multiple runs batted in.
+- Franco has driven in a run in five games this year (71.4%), including two games with multiple runs batted in.

-- He has scored in four games this season (66.7%), but has had no multi-run games.
+- He has scored a run in five of seven games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.